 |USAA||$45 + exchange rate margin||Up to 15 calendar days|

 In our example above, Wise is the only service that uses the mid-market exchange rate.
-This is the same rate you’ll find on Google or XE.com, with no added margin.
+This is the same rate you’ll find on Google, with no added margin.

 USAA international transfer fees